Zarin Shihab

 Zarin Shihab (born 15 August 1994) is an Indian actress who works in Malayalam films.
-She is known for her role in the 2019 spy thriller series The Family Man, where she played Sahaya Mary, a nurse crucial to the show's plot.
+She is known for her debut role in the 2019 spy thriller series The Family Man, where she played a nurse crucial to the show's plot.

-Born in Uttar Pradesh and a graduate from IIT Madras, Zarin made her screen debut with The Family Man.
-In 2023, Zarin made her entry into Malayalam cinema in the film Trishanku (2023) and has since acted in the films B 32 Muthal 44 Vare (2023) and Aattam (2024).
+Born in Uttar Pradesh and a graduate from IIT Madras, Zarin made her entry into Malayalam cinema in the film Trishanku (2023) and has since acted in the films B 32 Muthal 44 Vare (2023) and Aattam (2024).
 She is a recipient of Kerala Film Critics Association Awards for Best Actress for Aattam.

 Early life and education

 Zarin was born in Uttar Pradesh, India.
 Originally a native of Kerala, she has lived in Assam, Karnataka, and Tamil Nadu due to her father serving in the Indian Air Force.
 She graduated from IIT Madras after completing a five-year integrated Master of Arts in English, furthering her passion for language and literature.
 During her college days, Zarin was actively involved in theatre and participated in short films.
 She later spent seven years in Chennai, where acted in, wrote, and directed plays.